 Kibworth Art Lovers’ Society

-The next meeting will be on Tuesday 27 November at 7.30pm in St Wilfrid’s Church Hall, Kibworth, when Danielle and Roger Bradley will talk on Living with Photography.
+The next meeting will be on Tuesday 29 January at 7.30pm in St. Wilfrid’s Church Hall, Kibworth, when Sarah Luke will show us Fused Glass Work.
 Visitors and new members are welcome.